Exploring unsupervised top tagging using Bayesian inference: Mixture model for the -subjettiness ratio

 To evaluate and interpret the learned model we plot the MAP mixture components and the corresponding data distribution in Fig.~\ref{fig:resultsTau32} for a dataset with true QCD ratio $p=0.5$.
 We compare the learned model both to the data and to the supervised fits to labeled data, where each Gamma distribution is fitted separately to its corresponding process.
 In Fig.~\ref{fig:resultsTau32process} we observe that both the MAP (solid) distribution and the fitted (dashed) distributions are closer to truth level for top jets (red) than for QCD jets (blue).
 However, the fitted and learned QCD approximations are not identical.
 The MAP better captures the maximum position while the fitted distribution better reproduces the mean by sacrificing an accurate maximum in favor of accurate tails.
 This is caused by the differing objectives of the two approximations.
 The fit aims to capture the individual labelled process accurately, while the MAP aims to capture the unlabelled data distribution.
 In Fig.~\ref{fig:resultsTau32sum} we observe that the MAP captures much better the multimodality of the full data, while the fitted distributions provide a worse fit.
 The inadequacy of both procedures highlights the fact that for QCD the $\tau_{3}/\tau_{2}$ distribution cannot be approximated by a Gamma distribution.
 However, the MAP objective ensures that the MAP estimates capture the difference between QCD and top in order to explain the data more accurately, as in Sec.~\ref{sec:A3t}.
+We verify these conclusions again when performing the posterior predictive checks.
+Performing the full posterior predictive check, we obtain 0.49, while for Top and QCD we obtain 0.48 and 0.40 respectively, noting how we are learning appropriately the total density distribution and how the mismodelling is mainly centered on the QCD distribution.

 As detailed in Sec.~\ref{sec:topsatlhc}, after obtaining the MAP parameters we can construct a jet classifier by calculating the assignment probabilities of the class $\mathcal{C}_k$, with $k=0\,(1)$ representing QCD (top) events,